Video games in the Czech Republic: History

 In the 90's, the most known Czech video games are of the adventure type.
 During this period, the company Vochozka Trading was established, which first distributed games for Amiga computers, such as Světák Bob.
 The game was not successful; however, in 1994 Vochozka Trading released the first Czech commercial games for PC, two adventure titles – Tajemství Oslího ostrova (Donkey Island) and 7 dní a 7 nocí (Seven Days and Seven Nights).
 Both were developed by Pterodon and widely regarded as successes.
 This was followed by adventures like Dračí Historie (Dragon History, the first Czech dubbed game on CD, 1995), Gooka (the first Czech game on Windows, 1997), Horké léto (Hot Summer, 1997) and DreamLand: Final Solution (1999).
 Games released in the 1990s also include real-time strategy game Paranoia (1995) and RPG Brány Skeldalu (Gates of Skeldal, 1998).
 Among the most widespread Czech logical DOS games were also Vlak (Train, 1993), Achtung, die Kurve!
 (1995) and Boovie (1998).
 The game Polda was released in 1998, this was the beginning of the most popular Czech adventure series.

 The first internationally successful Czech game was Hidden & Dangerous by Illusion Softworks, a third person action game released in 1999.
 More notable games by Illusion Softworks include Flying Heroes (2000), Mafia: The City of Lost Heaven (2002) and Vietcong (2003).
 In 2008 American publisher Take-Two Interactive acquired Illusion Softworks and renamed it to 2K Czech.
 The dark adventure Black Mirror from 2003 was a great success abroad, but two more sequels have already been made in Germany.

 Bohemia Interactive became the most successful Czech developer with its worldwide bestseller Operation Flashpoint: Cold War Crisis and the series of Arma games, first released in 2006.
 The success of Bohemia Interactive is regarded as having overshadowed other independent development studios.

 Czech development studios such as Amanita Design along with their Machinarium from 2009, ALTAR Games with its Original War and UFO series and SCS Software with its Euro Truck Simulator were established in these years.

 In July 2011, several people formerly of 2K Czech and Bohemia Interactive opened Warhorse Studios, which produced Kingdom Come: Deliverance (2018).

 Consumer availability

 The video game market in the Czech Republic is currently growing, with a spend of 2.202 billion Czech koruna (CZK) across both the Czech Republic and Slovakia in 2011.
-The corresponding total for 2012 was 2.436 billion CZK, a growth of 10.6%.
-Purchased video games made up one third of this amount.
+The corresponding total for 2012 was 2.436 billion CZK, a growth of 10.6%.In 2024 the market grew to 9.18 billion CZK.Purchased video games made up one third of this amount.

 The most popular genres among Czech players are action and sports games.
 The growth of the market is expected with next-generation consoles such as the PlayStation 4 and the Xbox One.